Simulations IV

 F-statistic analysis

-I then run some exploratory analysis to study the link between type M and F-stat (under construction).
+I then run some exploratory analysis to study the link between exaggeration and F-stat (under construction).

 Show the code used to generate the graph